org-cloudbees-dragan/traditional-ha/README.md

 ![keychainaccess-trust.png](docs/keychainaccess-trust.png)

-### Option: When not using self singed certificates: Disable "HTTPS Only" mode
+### Option: When not using self signed certificates: Disable "HTTPS Only" mode

 If you hit SSL cert issues in your browser, do the following: